Methodology

 The following considerations should be noted when using this data:

-• Response rates varied across data items; this includes where more detailed breakdowns are not readily available
+• Response rates vary across data items; this includes where more detailed breakdowns are not readily available even when an overall data return is made.

 • LA characteristics and circumstances.
 For example, some local authorities recorded high levels of CME due to families arriving from Ukraine and Afghanistan, and their children applying for school places.